-Kenny quotes: “Always render more and better service than is expected of you – no matter what your task may be.”
+“Always render more and better service than is expected of you, no matter what your task may be.” -Kenny Jeremiah

-As charismatic frontman for The Soul Survivors, Kenny Jeremiah has remained a beloved entertainer in Philadelphia’s R&B music scene for nearly 50 years.
+As charismatic frontman for The Soul Survivors, Kenny Jeremiah was a beloved entertainer in Philadelphia’s R&B music scene for nearly 50 years.
 But with hits like 1967’s “Expressway to Your Heart,” the fame of Philly’s esteemed son spread far beyond the City of Brotherly Love.
-Kenny Jeremiah, Philly’s blue-eyed soul man, has entertained millions of people worldwide, sold millions of records, and gained the enduring respect of music industry colleagues.
+Affectionately known as Philly’s blue-eyed soul man, Kenny entertained millions of people worldwide, sold millions of records, and gained the enduring respect of music industry colleagues.

 When The Whistle Blows Anything Goes!